craiglmccarthy/web-archiving-scripts/README.md

 ## os_path_to_url.py

-Takes a directory of files and converts the OS filepath to a "pseudo URL".
-Built to "rebuild" the URL path of files/directories from a downloaded and extracted .zip file.
+Takes a directory of files and converts the files in the directory to "pseudo" URLs.
+Built to rebuild the URL path of files/directories from a downloaded and extracted .zip file.

 ## browser_auto_open.py